What is Value Based Pricing?

 Underestimating your costs

-Value-based pricing can sometimes lead companies to overlook their costs instead of focusing solely on the value they provide to customers.
+Value-based pricing can sometimes lead companies to overlook their costs.
 Assigning value to the benefits your product provides customers is important.
 Equally important is factoring the costs associated with production, marketing, and distribution.
 Failing to do so can lead to charging prices that ultimately do not generate the profits necessary to sustain your business.

 When you avoid the pitfall above, you increase your odds of developing a successful value-based strategy that reflects the true value of your product and remains competitive in the marketplace.